FerRacimo/CopenhagenTutorial/CoalTutorial.md

 ```

 You should see several trees printed out in the screen.
-If this doesn't happen, try downloading the R script from the Course_Material folder in Absalon, and then running it locally in your machine (after you cd to the folder in which you downloaded the script).
+If this doesn't happen, try downloading the R script from this github website, and then running it locally in your machine (after you cd to the folder in which you downloaded the script).

 ```
 R